 Angkor Wat is a temple complex in Cambodia and the largest religious monument in the world.
 It was initially constructed as a Hindu temple for the Khmer Empire, gradually transforming into a Buddhist temple.
 Angkor Wat was built by the Khmer King in the early 12th century at the then capital of the Khmer Empire, as his state temple and eventual mausoleum.
-Breaking from tradition of previous kings, Angkor Wat was instead dedicated to Vishnu.
+Breaking from the tradition of previous kings, Angkor Wat was instead dedicated to Vishnu.
 It has become a symbol of Cambodia, appearing on its national flag, and it is the country’s leading attraction for visitors.

 Angkor Wat combines two essential plans of Khmer temple architecture: the temple mountain and the later galleried temple.
 It is designed to represent Mount Meru, home of the devas in Hindu mythology: within a moat and an outer wall, long are three rectangular galleries, each raised above the next.
-At the centre of the temple stands a quincunx of towers.
-The temple is admired for the grandeur and harmony of the architecture, its extensive bas-reliefs, and for the numerous devatas adorning its walls.
+At the center of the temple stands a quincunx of towers.
+The temple is admired for the grandeur and harmony of the architecture, its extensive bas-reliefs, and the numerous devatas adorning its walls.

-- Angkor Wat’s Architecture Plan
+Angkor Wat – Architecture Plan

-- Angkor Wat Central Structure
+Angkor Wat Plan

 - Historic Site: Angkor Wat